 Also, Read – Enabling Agile Software Testing With Automation

 What are your thoughts on the Pyramid?

 This brings us to the end of this section.
-Kwo Ding’s pyramid represents structured testing that speeds things up and gives clear direction.
+Kwo Ding’s testing pyramid represents structured testing that speeds things up and gives clear direction.
 It is indeed a new thing when it comes to testing mobile apps.
 As a tester, you would see some differences in your app when run on a desktop browser, emulator and a real device.
-The challenges we face during Mobile device cloud testing has been the foundational thinking behind devising the pyramid based on the test automation pyramid designed by Mike Cohn.
+The challenges we face during Mobile device cloud testing has been the foundational thinking behind devising the testing pyramid based on the automation testing pyramid designed by Mike Cohn.

-This post combines my and Ding’s thoughts on the pyramid.
+This post combines my and Ding’s thoughts on the testing pyramid.
 Either being a tester or a developer, you can incorporate this in practice.
 I would love to hear your thoughts on the same.

 I hope to see some great comments and suggestions in the comment section below.

 Thank you for reading, and have a nice day!